-Today, on Day 4, complete the Exploration Education lesson for Chapter 1.4.
+★ Today, on Day 4, complete the Exploration Education lesson for Chapter 1.4.
 On Day 5, complete the lesson for Chapter 1.5.
 Key Idea: Experiment with direction, magnitude, and cumulative effect and build a glider wing.

-Music Appreciation

-Listen to the assigned tracks in the resource listed below.

-★ The Story of Classical Music CD 1:
+Music Appreciation Listen to the assigned tracks in the resource ★ The Story of Classical Music CD 1:

 After listening to Tracks 1-3, get the bag containing the "Periods of Music" project that you assembled on Day 2.
 In the "Periods of Music" booklet, read the introduction and the section about the Middle Ages.
 Finish coloring your booklet if needed.
-Then place the "Periods of Music" project back in its bag and save it for future use

-Key Idea: The Medieval Period of music began around the year 600 with music in churches.
+Then, place the "Periods of Music" project back in its bag and Key Idea: The Medieval Period of music began around the year 600 with music in churches.
 It lasted until the Renaissance Period began.